peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 subsets of B&eacute;zier curves.

 A B&eacute;zier curve's knot vector consists of as many zeros as the number of control points, followed by that many ones.
-For example, a degree-3 (cubic curve) contains three control points and the following knot vector:
+For example, a degree-3 (cubic) B&eacute;zier curve contains four control points and the following knot vector:
 <code>[0, 0, 0, 0, 1, 1, 1, 1]</code>.

 <b>Non-Uniform Curves</b>